 The City's and Department's policies permit employees to accumulate earned but unused vacation, compensatory time, and sick leave benefits.
 No liability is reported for unpaid accumulated sick leave benefits as sick leave benefits do not vest.
 In the government-wide and proprietary fund financial statements, all vacation and compensatory time is accrued when incurred.
-Historically, compensated absences used during the year exceed the yearend balance, therefore management considers all compensated absences as current liabilities.
+Management considers all compensated absences as current liabilities.
 In the governmental fund financial statements, a liability for compensated absences is reported only if they have matured and thus become due.